A2osX/A2osX/.Docs/User Guide.md

 >Note, the GSport/KEGS emulators offer a similar feature using port 6502.

+If you use AppleWin and want to enable support for networking (AW supports the UtherNet I network card protocol) you must install a network shim that enables AppleWin to talk to the Internet.
+You can search with Google how to do this, but basically you need to install WinPcap 4.1.3.

+VSDrive, Localhostmode ADTPro and setting this up...
+make a bat file called adtlocal.bat and put in it
+@call "%~dp0adtpro.bat" localhost

 ### Installing on Your Apple

 First check that your system meets the minimum hardware requirements.
 Download one of the available images from GitHub.
 Images are available in 140K (5 1/4 floppy), 800K (3.5 floppy) and 32MB (suitable for use with hard drive emulators).
 You will need to use ADTPro to convert an image to physical media or a device such as a FloppyEMU or CFFA to load/boot one of these images on a real Apple.
 If you are using a device such as the FloppyEMU or CFFA, you should use either the 800K or 32MB images (ProDOS volume name: FULLBOOT) as the smaller 140K image (ProDOS volume: MINIBOOT) is a pared down copy of A2osX that omits several utilities to fit in 140K.